-Nvidia dip-buyers burned by US chip battle with China
+Nvidia Dip-Buyers Burned by US Chip Battle With China

 Most Read from Bloomberg

-What looked like a prescient bet in mid-September — the stock surged 14% over 15 trading days — turned sour this week as shares tumbled 8.5% in the worst two-day decline in more than a year.
+What looked like a prescient bet in mid-September — the stock surged 14% over 15 trading days — turned sour this week as shares tumbled nearly 9% in the worst five-day stretch in more than a year.
 The rout was triggered by new US rules aimed at restricting cutting-edge technology from China, a move that threatens a chunk of the one-fifth of Nvidia’s revenue that came from that country last quarter.

 It was another harsh reminder for Nvidia fans that for all the hype around its position as a primary beneficiary of the artificial-intelligence gold rush, the company’s more immediate prospects are at the mercy of the geopolitical struggle over the chips that power virtually every aspect of the modern world.
 It’s also not immune to rising interest rates and the economic concerns weighing on markets.